-The outdoor brands Nikwax, VAUDE, KEEN Footwear and The North Face are already involved with EOCA and have now joined forces to attract the outdoor industry to EOCA.
-How bundled brand power could bring more sustainability was discussed in a panel discussion at the ISPO Munich on the Sustainability Hub:
+The outdoor brands Nikwax, VAUDE, KEEN Footwear and The North Face, which are already involved in EOCA, have joined forces to win the outdoor industry over to EOCA.
+How bundled brand power could bring more sustainability was the topic of a panel discussion at the Sustainability Hub at ISPO Munich:

 - Moderator Frank Lohse (Brands for goods),